 The beach has a car park which does get busy so get there early on a sunny day – or you can walk along the seafront and through Seatown from the harbour.
 The end of the beach nearest the car park is quite gravelly at high tide, so I’d recommend heading westwards to get the best sandy spots and rockpools.

-In the car park there are well-maintained toilets and a great coffee van that also sells hot food.
+In the car park there are well-maintained toilets and a great coffee van in front of the viaduct that also sells hot food.

 2 Wander around Cullen Harbour

 Cullen harbour has several sea walls to walk along, as well as two separate sandy beaches that are amazing for small children as they don’t have the waves of the main beach.
 The tide flows gently in and out of these little beaches, providing clear shallow water to play in, and there are plenty of minnows for little ones to hunt with a fishing net.